fieldtrip/website/development/realtime/ctf.md

 ### shmget: Invalid argument

-It seems that the default linux/redhat configuratino of the shared memory does not allow a sufficiently large memory block to be allocated.
+It seems that the default Linux/RedHat configuration of the shared memory does not allow a sufficiently large memory block to be allocated.
 To change the setting in the operating system, you should do (as root user

     echo 1000000000 > /proc/sys/kernel/shmmax